cedricfung/MeT/docs/index.md

 MeT is under active development.

-1. ~~File lists~~.
-2. Better editing layout with configurations.
-3. More test coverage, there are still known bugs.
+1. More test coverage, there are still known bugs.
+2. Performance improvement.
+3. ~~File lists~~.
+4. ~~Implement simple content observer mechanism~~.
+5. ~~Image uploading with DnD~~.
+6. ~~Status line to show words, lines etc~~.
+7. Spell checking, and auto-completion.
+8. Editing history, version system.
+9. Better editing layout with configurations.
-4. Sync with server, with encryption.
+10. Sync with server, with encryption.
-5. Spell checking, and auto-completion.
-6. Online document share.
+11. Online document share.
-7. Sync to other blogging or publishing platforms.
+12. Sync to other blogging or publishing platforms.
-8. Performance improvement.
-9. Editing history, version system.
-10. Implement simple content observer mechanism.
-11. Image uploading with DnD.
-12. ~~Status line to show words, lines etc~~.
+13. Improve uploading stability and usability.
+14. Store uploaded file lists.